apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 ## Durability Model

-Prism keeps all data in memory, and doesn't write anything durably to disk.
+Prism keeps all data in memory and doesn't write anything durably to disk.
 Recommended only for testing purposes.
 It's not suitable for any long term production work due to the risk of dataloss or recomputing.

-SDK side code however may be make durable changes or side effects in external systems.
+SDK-side code, however, may make durable changes or side effects in external systems.
 Prism cannot restrict such behavior.

-Prism doesn't retry failed bundle, and simply fails the job instead.
+Prism doesn't retry failed bundles, and simply fails the job instead.

 ## Execution Distribution Model

-Prism is intended to be single machine, local runner.
+Prism is intended to be single-machine, local runner.
 If it does start up docker containers for SDK environments, they'll be on the same machine as Prism.

 # Glossary